xuefeiwang001/Natural_Language_Processing-Disneyland_reviews/README.md

 ---

 ## 👩‍💻 Author
-Xuefei Wang
+Xuefei Wang <br>
-MSc in Data Analytics and AI | Driven to transform raw data into strategic insights that lead to real impact.
+📘 MSc in Data Analytics and AI <br>
-🔍 Skilled in uncovering patterns, generating actionable insights, and telling compelling stories from data across business contexts.
+🔍 Driven to transform raw data into strategic insights that lead to real impact. <br>
 📧 [xuefei.wang001@qq.com]